 Some hosts get a little snippy about that, claiming it overuses resources and ask that you disable cron.
 One might argue that checking on every pageload is overkill, but realistically, with all the other checks WordPress puts in for comments and changes, that seems a bit off.
 In the old WordPress days, this actually was a little true.
 If you have a server getting a lot of traffic, it was possible to accidentally loop multiple calls at the same time.
 This was fixed quite a bit in WordPress 3.3 with better locking (so things only run once).
 Multisite was a hassle for a lot of people, but seems to have been sorted out.

-We already know that WordPress only calls wp-cron if it needs to, so if you disable it, you have to run that manually (which ironically you could do via a cron job 1).
+We already know that WordPress only calls wp-cron if it needs to, so if you disable it, you have to run that manually (which ironically you could do via a cron job (Read How to Disable WordPress WP-Cron for directions on how to disable and then use real cron.)).
 To disable wp-cron, just toss this in your wp-config.php:

 Now, remember, you still want to run a ‘cron’ job to fire off anything scheduled, so you have to add in your own cron-job for this, which I actually do!
 I have cron turned off, and a ‘real’ cron job runs at 5 and 35 past the hour to call wp-cron with a simple command:

 Now since I have multiple domains on this install, I actually have that for every site on my Multisite.
 After all, wp-cron.php on Ipstenu.org doesn’t run for photos.ipstenu.org and so on.
 Doing this sped up my site, and put the strain back where I felt it should be.
 The server.